microsoftgraph/msgraph-sdk-powershell/src/Groups.Calendar/Groups.Calendar/docs/v1.0/New-MgGroupCalendarView.md

   - `[Name <String>]`: The attachment's file name.
   - `[Size <Int32?>]`: The length of the attachment in bytes.

-ATTENDEES <IMicrosoftGraphAttendee[]>: The collection of attendees for the event.
+ATTENDEES <IMicrosoftGraphAttendee1[]>: The collection of attendees for the event.
   - `[Type <String>]`: attendeeType
   - `[EmailAddress <IMicrosoftGraphEmailAddress>]`: emailAddress
     - `[Address <String>]`: The email address of the person or entity.